 The Ecumenical Institute in Bossey, Switzerland, is the WCC's central means for ecumenical education.
 It has long formed leaders -- clergy and lay -- for service in parishes, classrooms, and ecumenical centers around the world.
 Per a 2011 agreement, all Bossey students are eligible to receive an accredited certificate or a degree from the University of Geneva.
 The ongoing formal programming includes a one-semester Graduate School of Ecumenical Studies, a two-year master of theology in ecumenical studies program, a one-year academic program for a masters in advanced ecumenical studies, a Ph.D. in ecumenical studies requiring up to five academic years, and a summer three-month intensive course in English as a tool for ecumenical formation.
 Additionally, short-term seminars on cutting edge issues bring together small groups from around the world.
 See general information on the Bossey web site.

-Irish School of Ecumenics examines intersect of politics, theology, religion
+Irish School of Ecumenics examines politics, theology, religion

 The Irish School of Ecumenics, established in 1970, became fully integrated with Trinity College Dublin as a postgraduate institute in 2001.
 Its diverse programs particularly focus on the intersect of politics, theology, and religion.
 It has sixteen members on its academic staff and a substantial library.